nims11/nims11.github.com/video-game-log.md

 # Valkyria Chronicles

-- I have played Valkyria Chronicles 2 and seen the anime, so I know I would love this game
+- I have played Valkyria Chronicles 2 and seen the anime, so I knew I would love this game
 - Strategy styled battles are fun as expected
 - Few QoL improvements could have been done in the battle sections
 - I feel the anime handled the story and characters better (VC anime is one of my all time favorites)